steindevices/ESP32-LyraT-DSP/README.md

 ## How do I know if the DSP is clipping?

 It is posssible to overdrive the DSP into clipping by either having input levels too high or by too much gain specified in the filters.
 The DSP will indicate this situation by flashing the green LED on the board.
-It will also display the number of times the input and output levels have clipped on the display if one is attached.
+It will also display the number of times the input and output levels have clipped since boot up on the display if one is attached.
 This information is also shown through the 'i' command via the serial port/Telnet interface.

 Note that the green LED will light when clipping occurs at either the input or output.